DuneSt/MaterialDesignLite/src/Material-Design-Lite-Widgets.package/MDLSortableTable.class/README.md

 	position:	 the index of the first row to render
 	rows: a table with all the rows
 	selectable: a boolean saying that the cells can be selected or not
+	ajaxOnCompleteHook: a String containing some JS code to be executed after we changed of page.
+By default it will update the MDL components to initialize the new ones.